lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 } = require("@erc725/erc725.js/build/main/src/lib/constants");

 /*
- * Check the ERC725Y interface of an asset's smart contract *
+ * Check the ERC725Y interface of an asset
+ *
- * @param assetAddress address of digital asset smart contract
+ * @param assetAddress of the smart contract
+ * @return boolean does it support ERC725Y?
+ */
- * @return boolean - true if the address supports ERC725Y, false if it doesn't */ async function checkErc725YInterfaceId(assetAddress) {
+async function checkErc725YInterfaceId(assetAddress) {
-  // Create instance of the digital asset contract const Contract = new web3.eth.Contract(LSP4.abi, assetAddress);
+  // Create an instance of the asset const asset = new web3.eth.Contract(LSP4.abi, assetAddress);

   let interfaceCheck = false;

   // Check if the contract has a key-value store try {
-    interfaceCheck = await Contract.methods
+    interfaceCheck = await asset.methods
       .supportsInterface(ERC725Y_INTERFACE_IDS["3.0"])
       .call();
   } catch (error) {